 AbilityNet - A Digital World Accessible to All

-AbilityNet supports people of any age, living with any disability or impairment to use technology to achieve their goals at home, at work and in education.
+AbilityNet supports anyone living with any disability or impairment to use technology to achieve their goals at home, at work and in education.

 - Disabled Students' Allowances are a UK Government Grant to help any eligible student get the most from their higher education.